javigong/taskify-todo-app-react-typescript/README.md

 # Taskify, To-do List app

-To-do List React app using TypeScript with useState, and useRef hooks.
+Taskify is a Todo app using TypeScript and React Hooks such as useState and useRef.

 - [Live Site (Netlify)](https://taskify-todo-app-react-typescript.netlify.app/)